-1369 Id. § 824d(a) (emphasis added).
+Id. § 824d(a) (emphasis added).

-1370 Id. § 824d(c) (emphasis added).
+4 Id. § 824d(c) (emphasis added).

-1371 Note that it is possible to have an agreement where two or more parties to the agreement are public utilities engaging in power exchanges, selling to one another, or providing a jurisdictional service.
+Note that it is possible to have an agreement where two or more parties to the agreement are public utilities engaging in power exchanges, selling to one another, or providing a jurisdictional service.
 In such instances, each party may have a separate filing obligation under section 205(a).

-facilities used for wholesale sales or transmission of electric energy in interstate commerce.1373 Although section 201(b) explicitly states that generation facilities are not jurisdictional, the courts have found that the books and records of entities engaged in wholesale power sales to be the jurisdictional facilities required to cause a generator selling power for resale seller to become a public utility.
+FPA section 201 grants FERC jurisdiction over wholesale sales of energy by public utilities.
+A "public utility" is defined as "any person who owns or operates" jurisdictional facilities used for wholesale sales or transmission of electric energy in interstate commerce.
+Although section 201(b) explicitly states that generation facilities are not jurisdictional, the courts have found that the books and records of entities engaged in wholesale power sales to be the jurisdictional facilities required to cause a generator selling power for resale seller to become a public utility.